Technigo/project-happy-thoughts-api/README.md

 ## About

 Welcome to the backend of Happy Thoughts!
-This is a custom-built API designed to serve as a backend for the Happy Thoughts React frontend application.
+This is a custom-built API designed to serve as a backend for my Happy Thoughts React frontend application I did at Technigo bootcamp 2023.
 It aims to be a drop-in replacement for the Technigo API.
 The API is built using Node.js, Express, and Mongoose, and it features endpoints for creating, reading, and liking "happy thoughts".

 Happy Thoughts UI (https://sweet-unicorn-99f547.netlify.app/)